 Top five strengths: Strategic, Relator, Positivity, Connectedness, Responsibility

-Brandon is originally from New Mexico and holds a Bachelor’s in Agricultural Education with an emphasis in Ag.
+Brandon is originally from New Mexico and holds a bachelor’s in Agricultural Education with an emphasis in Ag.
 Communications from New Mexico State University.
 Inspired by his academic advisor and mentor, he felt empowered to support and impact students in a college environment.
-Brandon has worked in higher education in various roles, most recently as a Coordinator with New Student & Family Programs at Arizona State University.
+Brandon has worked in higher education in various roles, most recently as a coordinator with New Student & Family Programs at Arizona State University.

-Brandon earned his M.Ed. in Higher & Postsecondary Education from ASU Mary Lou Fulton Teachers College.
+Brandon earned his M.Ed. in Higher & Postsecondary Education from ASU's Mary Lou Fulton Teachers College.
 In all areas of his life, he seeks to help build others up and encourage positivity among those he comes in contact with.
 He is dedicated to helping others make a difference in our world, and enjoys connecting people with their passions to create real change.

 Fun college memory: During my junior year of college, I was selected to be a social media and videographer intern for a week-long agricultural leadership summit in Puerto Rico.
 The food, beautiful scenic views and culture were incredible!

 Top five strengths: Individualization, Relator, Futuristic, Strategic, Arranger.

 Keilani “Kei” Akoi Clark is originally from Laie, Hawai’i and started her professional career on the Polynesian Cultural Center Promotional Team in 2007.
 She put her academic career on a brief pause to perform with the most famous mice in the world at Tokyo Disney Resort.